lbliii/milo/content/2.2.x/concepts/pipeline-concepts/job.md

 products:
 date:
 series: ["pipelines"]
+seriesPart: 3
+weight: 3
 ---

-!!!
-Attention
-         Note that Pachyderm uses two different scopes when referring to a `job`.
+> Note that Pachyderm uses two different scopes when referring to a `job`.

 - A "global" scope tracking down your entire provenance chain.
 Refer to [GlobalID](../../advanced-concepts/globalID){target=_blank} for more details.
 - And a "local" scope in which a job is an execution of one particular pipeline.

 The following page details the latter.

 ## Definition